Sarvarian/sarvarian.github.io/contents/2_aban_graph_notation_v3.md

 the start after CED if CED is not omitted.

+When context is clear,
-Purpose directive, can just be referred to as purpose, that is purpose of document, when context is clear.
+purpose directive can just be referred to as purpose; that is the purpose of a document.

 What purpose do is telling readers, like parsers, what semantic been used for that document.

-Some of the purposes are:
+Some of example purposes are:
 'aban script', 'c module',
 'project description',
 'aban report document'.

-Unlike CED that should came right at the start of document, before purpose directive can come non-meaningful tokens like whitespaces or comments.
+Unlike CED that should come right at the start of document, before purpose directive can come non-meaningful tokens like whitespaces or comments.